 It is also useable for the IL2 Stalingrad (Battle of Bodenplatte) Mk.IX Spitfire, although typically the systems on this platform are not as accurately modelled as that of DCS World.
 Similarly, the simulator may be set up for various other platforms by using their control bindings as appropriate.

 Overall we trust the accuracy of the Replica will give you the exact sensation and visuals of sitting in an original, factory fresh Spitfire Mk.IX.

 Note: The Simulator completion is reliant on the purchase of various materials and services etc. which should be locally available.
-It also requires the purchase of 203 SLS Nylon printed parts from the HFS Shapeways Shop.
+It also requires the purchase of 203 SLS Nylon printed parts either directly from Heritage Flight Simulation or from the HFS Shapeways Shop.
 Some specialised items such as the Malcolm Hood, Windscreen Coamings and Windscreen Brow may be purchased from Heritage Flight Simulation subject to availability.
 Total cost of the build can be expected to cost around US$10,000, excluding computer hardware, software and Virtual Reality HMD.

 Copyright Manchot Design Limited – All Rights Reserved.